 (d) the day or days or period on or during which anything referred to in paragraph (a), (b) or (c) applied.

+[Section 92 amended by No. 4 of 2008 s.
+73.]

 93. Onus of proof

-Where in any proceedings for an offence against section 16, 17, 18, 30 or 37 it is proved that a person was engaged to do anything which it is an offence to do for remuneration without a licence, it is to be presumed, unless the contrary is shown, that the person was engaged to do that thing for remuneration.
+Where in any proceedings for an offence against section 16, 17, 18, 18A, 30 or 37 it is proved that a person was engaged to do anything which it is an offence to do for remuneration without a licence, it is to be presumed, unless the contrary is shown, that the person was engaged to do that thing for remuneration.

+[Section 93 amended by No. 4 of 2008 s.
+74.]

+Division 3 — General provisions

+[Heading inserted by No. 4 of 2008 s.
+75.]

+93A.
+Licensee to provide name of agent

+(1) When required to do so by a compliance officer, a licensing officer or a member of the police force, a licensee who is, or was, acting under the authority of a licence is to provide the name and address of the agent who, in accordance with section 19, 31 or 38, is, or at the relevant time was, the employer of the licensee.

+(2) A licensee must not refuse or fail to comply with a requirement under this section and must not provide information that is false or misleading.

+Penalty: a fine of $2 000.

+[Section 93A inserted by No. 4 of 2008 s.
+76.]

 94. Regulations

 (1) The Governor may make any regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.